hubmapconsortium/ccf-validation-tools/docs/Lung/change_suggestions.md

 **12 - lobar bronchus --> bronchus smooth muscle**

 It needs a 'has part' relationship.
+Status: Completed [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **13 - lobar bronchus --> cartilage of bronchus**

 It needs a 'has part' relationship.
+Status: Completed [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **14 - Segmental Bronchus --> bronchus smooth muscle**

 It needs a 'has part' relationship.
+Status: Completed [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **25 - Segmental Bronchus --> cartilage of bronchus**

 I can add for both structures a `'has part' some 'cartilage of bronchus'` axiom (UBERON:0001956) (also for subsegmental bronchus).
+Status: Completed [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **16 - Segmental Bronchus --> lobar bronchus mesenchyme**

 This can't validate, as the `lobar bronchus masenchyme` should map to `lobar bronchus` only.
 This problem will also occur for `subsegmental bronchus` once Ubergraph gets the new release.
 I can add for both structures a `'has part' some 'lung mesenchyme'` axiom (UBERON:0004883) and that terms substitutes `lobar bronchus mesenchyme`.
+Second part  Status: Completed [PR 204](https://github.com/obophenotype/uberon/issues/2904)

 **17 - subsegmental bronchus --> epithelium of segmental bronchus**